wavefrontHQ/docs/pages/doc/integrations_gcp_API.md

      ```
+      {
+        "name": "integration-name",
+        "service": "GCP",
         "gcp": {
-        "metricFilterRegex": "^gcp.(compute|container|pubsub).*$",
+          "metricFilterRegex": "",
+          "gcpJsonKey": "private_key",
           "projectId": "project_id",
-        "gcpJsonKey": "private_key",
+          "categoriesToFetch": [],
+          "customMetricPrefix": [],
+          "disableHistogram": false,
           "disableHistogramToMetricConversion": true,
-        "disableDeltaCounts": true,
-        "categoriesToFetch": [],
-        "customMetricPrefix": [
-          "custom.googleapis.com/"
-        ],
-        "disableHistogram": true,
-        "histogramGroupingFunction": [
+          "histogramGroupingFunction": [],
-          "COUNT, MEAN, SUMOFSQUAREDDEVIATION"
-        ]
+          "disableDeltaCounts": true
         },
+        "serviceRefreshRateInMins": 5
+      }

     ```

-      In this example, replace `project_id` with the value of the `project_id` in your JSON file, and `private_key` with the value of the `private key` from the JSON file.
+      In this example, replace `private_key` with the value of the `private key` from the JSON file and `project_id` with the value of the `project_id` in your JSON file.

 1. Click **Execute**.